-WHAT IF TODAY'S WASTE COULD BE - GuruFocus.com

-CLICHY, France and TERREBONNE, Canada, April 19, 2023 /PRNewswire/ -- Garnier, one of the world's largest mass market beauty brands, will strengthen their commitment to fight plastic waste and help enter a more circular packaging model, by partnering with Loop Industries, Inc. (Nasdaq: LOOP), a technology company whose mission is to accelerate a circular plastics economy by manufacturing 100% recycled polyethylene terephthalate ("PET") plastic.
-Materials that used to be considered unrecyclable waste, or low value plastic such as colored or opaque plastic bottles, can now be transformed to create 100% recycled and infinitely recyclable virgin-quality PET plastic3.
-Garnier will pilot this technology in the brand's first Micellar Cleansing Water All-In-1 bottle made of plastic waste previously considered as an unrecyclable material1.

-By revamping Garnier's bestselling Micellar Water bottles to be made of 100% recycled PET plastic2 from previously unrecyclable plastic1 by Loop Industries, the ambition of both companies is to accelerate the circular plastics economy.
-Plastic is a useful material because it is affordable and convenient, more so than glass and metal for example.
-However, its mechanical recycling process is limited by various technical constraints.
-The depolymerization technology uniquely developed by Loop Industries is a major step in tackling the low level of recyclability of plastic and opens new opportunities for industry players.
+What If Today's Waste Could Be - GuruFocus.com

+Garnier's first Micellar Cleansing Water in a 100% upcycled bottle[1] in collaboration with Loop Industries

+MONTREAL, QC / ACCESSWIRE / April 19, 2023 / Garnier is committed to greater sustainability.
+As part of this commitment, Garnier is piloting an exciting new program with Loop Industries.
+Together, the two companies have developed a limited edition, 100% upcycled bottle1.
+Through Loop's innovative technology, low-value waste is transformed into high-quality 100% recycled PET (Polyethylene Terephthalate) plastic.

-The Loop logo, featured on the front of this packaging innovation, serves as an anchor to highlight Loop's revolutionary technology, the quality of materials and the bottle's recyclability.
-The inclusion of Loop branding on the packaging strongly supports Garnier's sustainability goals by promoting the infinitely recyclable potential of the product and brings awareness to PET plastic circularity.
+The Loop logo, featured on the front of this packaging innovation, serves as an anchor to highlight Loop's revolutionary technology and the quality of materials.
+The inclusion of Loop branding on the packaging strongly supports Garnier's sustainability goals.

-This packaging innovation will first hit the shelves in April 2023 in Garnier's largest market, the US and the brand's home market of France.

 WHAT IS LOOP INDUSTRIES BREAKTHROUGH TECHNOLOGY?